 Let Us Help You

-As director of the Colorado Foot Institute, Dr. Mechanik is Board Certified in Foot Surgery and Board Certified in Reconstructive RearFoot and Ankle surgery.
+Dr. Mechanik is Board Certified in Foot Surgery and Board Certified in Reconstructive RearFoot and Ankle Surgery.
 He has the medical and surgical skills to treat your foot conditions.He and his family are natives of the Denver area.